AI

 The 80% target explained

 Chasing 100% test coverage wastes time.
-Research shows diminishing returns above 80%.
+The returns diminish hard above 80%.

 Focus your testing energy where bugs hide.
 Business logic.
 Complex calculations.
 Anything involving money.
 Authentication flows.
 Data transformations.
 Let simple code stay untested.

-This is not about being lazy.
-It is about being smart with limited time.
+This isn’t laziness.
+It’s being smart with limited time.

 Watch for tests that mock everything.
-A test that mocks your database, your API client, your authentication service, and your file system is not testing much.
-It is testing that your mocks work.
+A test mocking your database, API client, authentication service, and file system isn’t testing much.
+It’s testing that your mocks work.

 Making this work for your team

 For most companies, that means payment processing first.
 If your payment code breaks, customers notice immediately.
-Generate comprehensive tests for every function that touches money.
-The AI will catch edge cases like decimal rounding errors, currency conversion mistakes, and partial payment scenarios your team might miss.
+Generate complete tests for every function that touches money.
+The AI catches edge cases like decimal rounding errors, currency conversion mistakes, and partial payment scenarios your team might miss.

 Authentication comes second.
-If users cannot log in, nothing else works.
+If users can’t log in, nothing else works.
 Tests here validate password hashing, session management, token expiration, and the dozens of edge cases around account security.

 Data integrity third.
-Tests that verify you are not corrupting data, losing information during migrations, or returning incorrect results from complex queries.
+Tests that verify you’re not corrupting data, losing information during migrations, or returning incorrect results from complex queries.

-Notice what is not on this list?
+Notice what’s not on this list?
 UI components.
 Formatting utilities.
 Configuration loaders.
-Test those later if ever.
+Test those later, if ever.

 GitHub’s approach to AI test generation shows the most effective strategy uses templates to ensure consistent, reliable results across teams.
 You want the same consistency when working with Claude Code test generation.